Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Results

-\paragraph{Datasets.} TGB~\cite{huang2023temporal} is a recently introduced benchmark for Dynamic Node Property Prediction, including diverse real-world datasets.
-We employ all four large-scale dynamic graphs from this benchmark, with varying structural patterns and the number of interactions up to $2.5$ million, as detailed in Table~\ref{tab:datasets}.
+We use TGB~\cite{huang2023temporal}, a widely adopted benchmark for Dynamic Node Property Prediction.
+Our experiments consider all four large-scale dynamic graphs from this benchmark, with varying structural patterns and interaction counts up to $2.5$ million.
+The datasets span diverse domains: \emph{tgbn-trade} (international agriculture trade, 1986-2016), \emph{tgbn-genre} (user-music interactions), \emph{tgbn-reddit} (user-subreddit activity), and \emph{tgbn-token} (cryptocurrency transactions).
+As the target metric, we use NDCG@10, with higher values indicating better model quality.
+Following the TGB~\cite{huang2023temporal} protocol, datasets are split chronologically into training (70\%), validation (15\%), and test (15\%) sets.

-Each dataset presents a unique prediction task with specific graph characteristics.
-The \emph{tgbn-trade} dataset models international agriculture trade between UN nations from 1986 to 2016, to forecast the distribution of trade values in the following year.
-The \emph{tgbn-genre}, which cross-references songs from~\cite{kumar2019predicting} and music genres from~\cite{bertin2011million}, represents a bipartite network between users and music genres based on listening behavior, aiming to rank future user-genre interactions over a week.
-The \emph{tgbn-reddit} tracks user postings on subreddits from 2005 to 2019 and is used to predict subreddit activity per user in the upcoming week.
-Lastly, the \emph{tgbn-token}, based on~\cite{shamsi2022chartalist}, captures cryptocurrency transactions between users and tokens, where the task is to predict user-token interaction frequencies in the next week.